-I am currently a full-time doctoral researcher in the Centre for Education Studies at University of Warwick.
-My research project, looking at how returned academics conduct doctoral supervision in their home countries, is supervised by Dr Emily Henderson and jointly by Dr Justine Mercer.Prior to my doctoral study, I had worked as a lecturer in higher education in China, having taught several subjects relevant to applied and theoretical linguistics to undergraduates.
-Years of working experience have given me insight on how to arrange and conduct teaching activities to Chinese adult students from diverse backgrounds, as well as how to work with them effectively in class and beyond.
-On top of that, the teacher's role gained me an insider's perspective to understand the research and teaching culture of Chinese higher education.
+I am currently a full-time doctoral researcher in Education Studies at University of Warwick.
+My ongoing research project, investigating how returned academics conduct doctoral supervision in their home countries, is supervised by Dr Emily Henderson and jointly by Dr Justine Mercer.Prior to my doctoral study, I had worked as a lecturer in China and used to teach several linguistic course modules to undergraduates.
+Years of working experience have given me insight into the act of teaching in higher education, including how to understand adult students from diverse backgrounds and how to work with them productively in class and beyond.
+On top of that, the teaching role has gained me an insider's perspective to understand the research and teaching culture in Chinese university.

-I am interested in analysing personal accounts and narratives collected from different discourses with a particular focus on psychoanalysis.
-Daunting as psychology sounds, I am always amazed by how powerful major concepts such as subjectivity, agency and self-efficacy can be when it comes to the discussion on how human being negotiate with our own being, the basic existence in this world.
+I am interested in analysing interview accounts collected from different narrative occasions, and I put a particular focus on social discourse combined with an understanding of psyche.
+Psychoanalysis unfolds rich conceptual resources including subjectivity, agency and self-efficacy which add so much meaning to understanding how human beings negotiate with our 'being' and 'becoming', the classical hegelian paradox.
 I start from the assumption that personal narrative is a basic human strategy for us coming to terms with our experience, such as time, process and change.

-I have built up considerable expertise in conducting narrative interviews (face to face or online forms) with well-educated intellectuals using either English or Chinese language.
-So far I have conducted in-depth interviews with academics working in higher education across different national backgrounds (China, UK, India, South Africa, Greece, Indonesia, Syria, and Nepal).
+I have built up considerable expertise in conducting narrative interviews (face to face or online forms) with well-educated intellectuals and celebrities in English or Chinese language.
+So far I have conducted 30+ in-depth interviews with academics, mostly professors, working in higher education across different national and disciplinary backgrounds (China, UK, India, South Africa, Greece, Indonesia, Syria, and Nepal).
 Along the way I have picked up specific skills of arranging and implementing interviews that aim to elicit stories.
-More importantly, I have developed my own understanding of how to work with this 'elite cohort' but also make an impact on conversations and always bear in mind a strive for social justice and equality with every effort.
+More importantly, I have developed my own tactic to not only work with this 'elite cohort' but also make an impact on conversations and always bear in mind a strive for social justice and equality with every effort.

 Lu, B. (2020).
 Book Reviews ‘Asia inside out: itinerant people’.
 Compare: A Journal of Comparative and International Education. https://doi.org/10.1080/03057925.2020.1730582.